Hallucinogens: How are Hallucinogenic Drugs Taken?

 • Flashbacks

 Some research shows that the long-term effects of LSD include developing a tolerance to the drug.
-This means that a person needs to take a significantly higher dose of the drug in order to achieve the same effects.
+This means that a person needs to take a significantly higher dose of the drug to achieve the same effects.
 This can lead to addiction or other health concerns.
+Long-term use of hallucinogens can also contribute to substance use disorders, requiring comprehensive treatment and support.

 Mental Health Effects